mavaddat/postman-docs/src/pages/docs/sending-requests/postman-vault/postman-vault-integrations.md

 <!-- ### Download and run the HashiCorp Vault setup script

-Instead of entering commands in the HashiCorp Vault CLI, you can optionally download a script from [GitHub](#) that will set up your OIDC identity provider in HashiCorp Vault.
+Instead of manually entering each command, you can optionally download a script from [GitHub](#) that will set up your OIDC identity provider in HashiCorp Vault.
 The script uses the [HashiCorp Vault CLI](https://developer.hashicorp.com/vault/docs/commands) to execute the commands.
-Make sure you [install Vault locally](https://developer.hashicorp.com/vault/tutorials/getting-started/getting-started-install) before running the script.
+Before you run the script, make sure you [install Vault locally](https://developer.hashicorp.com/vault/tutorials/getting-started/getting-started-install) and set the required environment variables.

-> If your HashiCorp Vault instance isn't self-hosted, it's recommended that you create a separate namespace for the integration.

 The script provides options you can use to test and customize the commands.
 You can add options after you specify the script's filename on your computer: